Never afraid to break industry rules, Sprint claims a lot of “firsts.”

-- Single Line Entry Plan — $40 a month for unlimited talk and text, unlimited international text and 2GB of high-speed data including mobile hotspot
+- Single Line Entry Plan — $40 a month for unlimited talk and text, unlimited international text and 2,000MB of high-speed data including mobile hotspot

 - Unlimited Freedom Single Line Plan — $60 a month for unlimited talk, text and data, HD streaming video and 10GB of hotspot data

-These family plans come with unlimited data, talk and text, HD streaming video and 10GB of hotspot data.
-Through June 2018, you’ll get deeply discounted rates and your third, fourth and fifth lines free.
+These family plans come with unlimited data, talk and text, HD streaming video and 500MB of hotspot data.
+Through June 2020, you’ll get deeply discounted rates and your third, fourth and fifth lines free.

-After June 2018, prices revert to $60 a month for your first line, an additional $40 a month for your second line and an additional $30 a month for your third or more lines.
+After June 2020, prices revert to $60 a month for your first line, an additional $40 a month for your second line and an additional $20/mo./line for your third or more lines with AutoPay.

 Sprint Forward Plans